 Late Lunch

-Employee must take lunch before (In hours) is the maximum number of consecutive worked hours allowed before the employee is required to take a lunch.
+Employee must take lunch before (In Minutes) is the maximum number of consecutive worked minutes allowed before the employee is required to take a lunch.
+A premium will be added to the Timecard if the employee works more than 300 minutes and has not started a Lunch.

-Premium time for late lunch (In hours) is the number of hours of pay that will be added to the employee's timecard when the maximum number of hours worked before taking a lunch is exceeded.
+Premium time for late lunch (In Minutes) is the number of minutes of pay that will be added to the employee's timecard when the maximum allowed number of minutes worked before taking a lunch is exceeded.

 Timecard Example with Meal Premiums